nlmaca/Wowza_Dashboard/README.md

 Test the link in your browser with the login credentials you have set in the previous step: http://<YOURSERVER_IPADRESS>:8086/connectioncounts

+#Version 1.1
+- added detailed info of a application (extraction of serverinfo based on application name)
+- added datatransfer information
+- code cleaning/optimalisation
+- better usage of error reporting
+- changed datatransfer rate
+- added extra page all applications that are on the wowza server with the status (loaded, unloaded)
+- updated demo environment with version 1.1

+#Upgrading from version 1.0 to 1.1?
+- just copy all the files (except the /inc/general.conf.inc.php)
+- no mysql tables have changed, only files

-#Version 1.0:
+#[Archive]Version 1.0:
 - designed for mobile first
 - dashboard setup with basic userlogin
-- create and delete users (change of password will come in version 1.1)
+- create and delete users (change of password will come in later version)
 - configuration page for wowza connnections setup
 - protected pages
-- extracting of connectioncounts (xml) and inserting into mysql. best to use a cronjob, or wait for 60seconds.
+- extracting of connectioncounts (xml) and inserting into mysql.
 - show which application is online/offline and bandwith
 - suitable for versions starting from 4.0.0 and up
 - minor configuration needed in Wowza Streaming Engine (create read account)

 /*
  * Copyright (c) 2015 Jeroen van Marion <jeroen@vanmarion.nl>